MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 Okay, but what does this achieve?

-Well, if we tell curl to be verbose with the `-v` flag, we get a lot of useful information with `curl -v localhost:8080`:
+Well, if we tell curl to be verbose with the `-v` flag, we get a lot of useful information, so we run `curl -v localhost:8080`:

 ```sh
 /code # curl -v localhost:8080